Editorial: Family Standards Disclosure: Affiliate Policy

 4. Songthaew — shared pickup trucks; cheap, unpredictable routes.

 Hospitals: Bangkok Hospital Samui and Samui International Hospital both treated our family without drama.
-Save emergency numbers in phone — see how we test destinations.
+Save emergency numbers in phone — read how we write and what we check before you travel.

 Crime: Petty theft happens — do not leave phones on beach towels.
 Violent crime against tourists is uncommon; scooter crashes are not.